aiafrasinei/bapl_final_project/README.md

 - Type checks errors could use a better format.
 - I didnt add the optional initialization for last function parameter, i dont like that feature.
+- Strings dont have escape sequences and concatenation yet
+- Not enough error checking everywhere (more time needed)
+- Multidimensional array initialization is not included
+- I didnt have a clear vision of what this language will be (learning experience)
+- Bugs maybe

 Future